omniaintranet/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/templates/index.rst

 Teamwork templates
 =======================================

 Here you can work with templates for teamwork; Microsoft 365 group, SharePoint teamsite, Microsoft Teams, private Viva Engage (former Yammer) community and Facebook workplace group.
 In Omnia 7.6.41 and later, a Sharepoint communication site can be created either as a publishing app, or as a teamwork.
+This option is new for teamworks.

 The first list displays all templates that has been created so far, for example: